-This document summarizes monitoring of Astragalus mulfordiae (Mulford’s milkvetch) on land managed by the BLM Vale District.
-In 2015, we monitored plots testing for effects of herbivory on A. mulfordiae
+EXECUTIVE SUMMARY This document summarizes monitoring of Astragalus mulfordiae (Mulford’s milkvetch) on land managed by the BLM Vale District.
+In 2016, we monitored plots testing for effects of herbivory on

-- We found that size of A. mulfordiae differed significantly by site, but not by treatment (caged or uncaged) in 2015.
-Plants at Brown Butte, North Harper North, and Snively were the largest while those at Double Mountain and North Harper South were the smallest.
+• We found that size of A. mulfordiae differed significantly by site, and by treatment (caged or uncaged) for certain sites in 2016.
+Similarly to 2015, plants at Brown Butte, North Harper North, and Snively were the largest while those at Double Mountain and North Harper South were the smallest.

-- In plots established in 2008, we observed an increase in total number of plants from 2014 to 2015.
-There was a very large increase in plants at North Harper South from 2014-2015 (700% increase), where we observed more plants in 2015 than there were in these plots in 2008 when plots were established.
-Although the increases in number of plants were slighter for the other sites, it is promising to observe an increasing trend after the decline that had been exhibited from 2008-2014 across all plots and sites.
+• In plots established in 2008, we observed an increase in total number of plants from 2015 to 2016.
+Although the increase in number of plants was slight this year, it is promising to observe an increasing trend over the last two years after the decline in A. mulfordiae that had been exhibited from 2008-2014 across all plots and sites.

-- The plant communities at these sites have varied greatly from 2010 to 2015.
-Cover of exotic species, particularly cover of Bromus tectorum (cheatgrass) has continued to increase at all sites, except South Alkali.
-While in 2010 all of the sites were native dominated, in 2015 all sites, except North Harper North, were dominated by exotic species.
+• The plant communities at these sites have varied greatly from 2010 to 2016.
+Exotic species cover (as percent of total cover), primarily composed of Bromus tectorum (cheatgrass), has increased from 2010 to 2016 at all sites but South Alkali.
+While in 2010 all of the sites were native dominated, in 2015 all sites were dominated by exotic species.
+In 2016, Double Mountain, North Harper North, and South Alkali were native dominated, and Brown Butte and Snively were dominated by exotic species.